F-joyce/project-search-optimisation/README.md

 - a HEIGHT and WIDTH are necessary to specify the 2 dimesnions of the plates
 - the process won't open new windows but will run directly in the command prompt when the template is executed
 - the simulation don't take as much space, the limit here is set by CPU number more than storage
+#### utils
+This is a simple reshaping of the individual configuration, as it's initialised as a bitstring, but the simulator needs a 2 dimensional array
 #### customMutation
 This works as a flipbit mutation except preserving a specific set of bits to 1, this is necessary for the simulation, as represent the point of impact of the bullet.
 The subfolders in common are the common files needed by GA or CPPN no matter what is the variation, this allows to makes changes in one place, while having only the script to be modified to make experiments in the "namefolder"
-TODO: **decide on a intuitive structure for the project and add description**

 ### Script tools
+***TODO*** to add

 # Refactoring ideas
 ### Switch to JSON